After more than a year testing, adding and dropping calculations, and still in trial version, my second application for Garmin watches comes to light.

 - Power: (Version 13.0.1 Rolling average from the last 30 seconds).
 (Version 15.0.1 The average of the time that has been set is displayed, or the average of the current lap.
 Up to 30 seconds it shows the rolling average from the last seconds).
 It takes into account the power developed to overcome the resistance of the air depending on the speed at which it runs, the temperature and the altitude.
 Does not take into account the wind, considers calm wind.

-- P:HR (rate between power and heart rate) and decoupling: At the beginning it shows the rate between power and heart rate, and after a certain time or certain laps, as configured, it will show the decoupling with respect to the previous data.
+- P:HR (rate between power and heart rate) and decoupling: At the beginning it shows the rate between power and heart rate, and after a certain (Versión 13.0.1 time or certain laps, as configured, it will show the decoupling with respect to the previous data)(Versión 13.0.1 laps it will show the decoupling with respect to the previous data).
 Traning Peaks and WKO calculate the relationship between normalized power and mean heart rate.
 (Version 13.0.1 In the application both parameters are normalized in the same way).
 (Version 15.0.1 The calculation is carried out as it is done in Training Peaks and WKO):

 - Running effectiveness: Rolling average from the last 30 seconds.
 It is the relationship between speed (in m/s) and specific power (in W/kg).
 It is a good measure of the efficiency we have in transforming power into speed.
 At Training Peaks they call it RE®.

 In addition, the training load data can be seen during the last seconds (configurable) of each minute as a percentage with respect to the threshold value at that moment, and the average per minute.

 The application performs its own calculations to obtain the power, but it may be the case that we have a race potentiometer connected to the watch.
 In this case, the power data to be used in the calculations will be that provided by the potentiometer.
 When the power data is taken from an accessory, a “(p)” will be displayed during the first minute of activity.